Where You CAN and CAN’T Carry a Gun in New Jersey

 Where You CAN Carry a Gun in New Jersey

 For legal gun owners who comply with rules for obtaining and carrying a firearm, and are not disqualified from having a gun, state residents who are authorized to carry firearms may take their weapons into specific areas in New Jersey beyond their individual residence or place of business.
 For example, they may carry a gun in rest areas, vehicles, or hotels unless signs posted restrict guns inside the business establishment.
 The same goes for storing firearms in cars at an employer site.
 It depends on the individual hotel or employer policy.
 Realistically, there is no law criminalizing an individual’s defiance of a weapons prohibited sign, so enforcement in all cases is questionable.
-Further, those with carry permits may enter places of worship and anywhere else a gun is not banned.
-In other words, a person can enter a bar or church with a handgun, as long as they have a permit to carry the firearm.
+Further, those with carry permits may enter locations where a gun is not banned.

 Where You CAN’T Carry a Gun in New Jersey